 In 2009, the Company adopted the 2009 Equity Incentive Plan.
 The 2009 Equity Incentive Plan provided for grants of restricted common stock and stock option awards up to an aggregate of 7.5% of the issued and outstanding shares of ROIC's common stock at the time of the award, subject to a ceiling of 4,000,000 shares.
 The Company's 2018 Annual Meeting of Stockholders was held on April 25, 2018 at which the stockholders of the Company approved the Company's Amended and Restated 2009 Equity Incentive Plan (the "Equity Incentive Plan").
 The types of awards that may be granted under the Equity Incentive Plan include stock options, restricted shares, share appreciation rights, phantom shares, dividend equivalent rights and other equity-based awards.
 The Equity Incentive Plan has a fungible unit system that counts the number of shares of the Company's common stock used in the issuance of full-value awards, such as restricted shares and LTIP Units, differently than the number of shares of common stock used in the issuance of stock options.
 A total of 22,500,000 Fungible Units (as defined in the Equity Incentive Plan) are reserved for grant under the Equity Incentive Plan and the Fungible Unit-to-full-value award conversion ratio is 6.25 to 1.0.
-The Equity Incentive Plan will expire on April 25, 2028.
-Any available shares that had not been granted under the 2009 Equity Incentive Plan were rolled over and made available for issuance under the Equity Incentive Plan.
+The Equity Incentive Plan were incorporated into and made available for issuance under the Equity Incentive Plan.